Wondering what this whole User Behavior Analytics craze is really about?

 Think about your security implementation, could you predict where a breach may occur?

-A recent insider threat study found that 74% of organizations feel vulnerable to insider attacks.
+Verizon's most recent Data Breach Incident Report (DBIR) found that 74% of organizations feel vulnerable to insider attacks.
 A separate study conducted by the Carnegie Mellon University Software Engineering Institute showed that 30% of all respondents reported that incidents caused by insider attacks were more costly or damaging than outsider attacks.
 Often these attacks target personal information housed by organizations for financial gain or public defamation.
 The standard now is to protect your organization proactively, never reactively.

 What does this mean for you?
 Well, you have to be able to predict, with a degree of certainty, when and where an attack may begin.
 Anticipating the future isn’t easy, to do so you’ll need data — relevant data, which is where User Behavior Analytics comes into the picture.

-There are terabytes upon terabytes worth of data that can be pulled from a standard security implementation using SIM, SEM, or SIEM systems.
+There are terabytes upon terabytes worth of data that can be pulled from a standard security implementation using SIEM systems.
 With these legacy solutions the most prominent question is always, “how do you make sense of it,” or “what is actually important here?”

 User Behavior Analytics systems arm organizations with the specific data needed to understand what typical user behavior looks like, which is then used to identify unusual, or suspicious behavior.
-In doing so, User Behavior Analytics systems collect data on how users interact with the devices they’re given.
+In doing so, User Behavior Analytics systems collect data on how users interact with the devices, applications, and other digitally connected assets they’re given.

 UBA data has value in every department within an organization.
 From security to sales, something can be learned from the data provided by User Behavior Analytics.
 Read on to see if UBA is right for your organization.